alban-read/M1-MICRO-FORTH/M1MicroForth.md

 Mainly the ARM floating point instructions.

-These use the same stack, there is no floating point stack, and no set of floating point stack words, I do not see the point in a seperare stack for floats.
+These use the same stack, there is no floating point stack, and no set of floating point stack words, I do not see the point in a separate stack for floats.

 **FFIB**

-Machine code FIB.
+A Machine code FIB for comparison.

 **FORGET**